Simple Vegan or Vegetarian Potato leek soup

 - Finish blending until you reach your desired consistency

-- Finish with salt, pepper, and chopped parsley
+- Finish with salt, pepper, and chopped parsley or other fresh herbs

 Check out some other cold weather recipes here